 In today's modern world, most States have reciprocal legal agreements with other states concerning Driver's Licenses.
-Residents of one state are expected to obey traffic laws in others states, even if the law is different from their home state.
+Residents of one state are expected to obey traffic laws in other states, even if the law is different from their home state.

 When you receive a traffic ticket in another state (Florida DMV FAQ), you will be expected to fulfill the obligations just as you would in Florida.
 Also like Florida, if you do not fulfill the obligations, the offended state will take legal action against you in Florida.
-Depending on the Agreement, your license can be suspended (through the Florida DMV) and any points associated with the violation can be reported to Florida and applied against your license.
+Depending on the Agreement, your license will be suspended (through the Florida DMV) and any points associated with the violation will be reported to Florida and applied against your license.

 A few good guidelines for any Florida resident who receives a Traffic Citation in another State:

 The State of Georgia has a Defensive Driver Improvement School program.
 It is to attend a 6-hour DDS (or greater) Level 2 course.
 Further, Georgia requires students to complete the course in a traditional classroom (Online classes are prohibited).

 Many Georgia Counties will permit you to attend these courses in Florida to satisfy their 6 Hour DDS requirement.

 This is very Important -- Georgia requires you to attend all DDS courses in a classroom.
 Additionally, Georgia Clerks of the Courts do not accept a Florida 4-Hour Course Certificate as it does not meet their minimum requirements.